 (Johnson Photograph)

-Indy 500 – Special Awards
+Indy 500 – Special Awards & Events

 Over the years, numerous special awards have been presented to drivers and participants at the Indianapolis 500.
 The following is a list of some of the notable “special awards” (past & present) and the recipients throughout Indy history.
+In addition, numerous receptions and events (sometimes linked to the aforementioned special awards) have been held during the month of May as part of race-related festivities.

 Scott Brayton Driver’s Trophy